Benson (TV series): Plot

 Benson DuBois (Robert Guillaume) is hired to be the head of household affairs for widowed Governor Eugene X. Gatling (James Noble) and his daughter Katie (Missy Gold).
 Governor Gatling was a cousin of Jessica Tate (Katherine Helmond) from Soap.

-Benson faces housekeeping dilemmas and interacts with German cook Gretchen Wilomena Kraus (Inga Swenson) and John Taylor (David Hedison; later Lewis J. Stadlen) who assists Governor Gatling as chief of staff.
+Benson faces housekeeping dilemmas and interacts with German cook Gretchen Kraus (Inga Swenson) and John Taylor (David Hedison; later Lewis J. Stadlen) who assists Governor Gatling as chief of staff.
 After Season 1, John Taylor leaves and the governor's new chief of staff is Clayton Endicott III (René Auberjonois).

 The governor's press secretary Pete Downey (Ethan Phillips) is introduced in Season 2, and Benson's secretary Denise Stevens (Didi Conn) is introduced in Season 3.
 They later marry, having a child in the show's fifth season.
 Both were then written out, with the reason given that Denise secured a job with NASA.

 Benson works his way up the ladder during the series, going from head of household affairs to state budget director and eventually is elevated to the position of Lieutenant Governor.
 Finally, Benson runs for governor against Gatling.